igniteram/protractor-cucumber-allure/Readme.md

     }

 ####Database Connection
-PostgreSQL nodejs module has been integrated with this framework, database feature file eloborates the connection and how the query results are retrieved.
+PostgreSQL nodejs module has been integrated with this framework, database feature file elaborates the connection and how the query results are retrieved.

 >     var pg = require('pg');
     var connectDB = function() {